NathanCustom Tailors

 The verdict

-Across these 4 brands, Nathan Tailors delivers the most construction and customization per dollar: half & full-canvas options and a true bespoke pattern from $129 all-in.
+Across these 4 brands, Nathan Tailors delivers the most construction and customization per dollar: half-canvas and a true bespoke pattern from $149 all-in.

 Side-by-side